websitelytics/ab-effectiveness/README.md

-A small peace of my research for the methodology of a particular a/b testing platform evaluation.
+A small peace of my research for the methodology of the particular a/b testing platform evaluation.